lefth/duplicate-finder/README.md

 A duplicate finder that works well on large and slow hard disks.

-This program is optimized for slow I/O and to avoid running out of memory.
+This program is optimized for slow I/O and to avoid running out of memory, in contrast to some other modern rust software that is optimized for SSDs.

 Warning: this is alpha-level software.
 It has not had a lot of real world testing.